 Barnes' influence was very noticeable on the offensive end as the Penguins had their best performance in more than a decade.
 Barnes' group was the highest scoring offense at YSU since 1999-2000 with an average of 70.3 points per game.
 Additionally, they had their best rebounding advantage in 19 years.

 Several student-athletes flourished in Barnes' offense.
 Schlegel was among the Horizon League's most-improved players, doubling her previous scoring average and earning first-team all-conference accolades.
 She averaged 20 points and eight rebounds and set a new school record for made free throws.
 Liz Hornberger had her best season and averaged a Horizon League-leading 3.1 3-pointers per game during conference play.
-She made 80 3-pointers during the season and finished her career with a school-record 199 treys.
+She made 80 3-pointers during the season and finished her career with a then-school-record 199 treys.
 Another 3-point specialist, Monica Touvelle, was named the Horizon League's Sixth Player of the Year, and guard Jenna Hirsch was named to the league's all-freshman team.

 The program had a 3.46 cumulative GPA in the 2013 fall semester, which was the second-highest GPA of any team on campus.
 Hornberger and Schlegel were both voted Academic All-Horizon League, giving the Penguins two honorees for the first time.